Film: Monsters (2010)

 - Considering it's taking strange huge creatures, unnaturally introducing them to a foreign environment and then failing to contain them, it makes sense Jurassic Park was cited as the main influence.

-- The Unreveal: Whether the protagonists survive the giant alien attack and subsequent airstrike.
+- The Unreveal: It’s never revealed whether the protagonists survive the giant alien attack and subsequent airstrike.

-- The Wall Around the World: Those living in the Infected Zone joke that the giant wall erected around them by the US government is becoming this.
+- The Wall Around the World: The film has a huge wall being built at the Mexican border to prevent giant aliens from entering the US, though it's proving not to be very successful.
+Those living in the Infected Zone joke that the giant wall erected around them by the US government will eventually be built around the world.

 - What Happened to the Mouse?: We never learn what originally happened to Sam's arm.